feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

 Conveniently, what we want to find out after question 1 is whether god 2 is not R or god 3 is not R, two things to distinguish.
 Therefore, we can map the answer "da" to "2 is not R" and "jar" to "3 is not R" or the other way around.

 2. After we figure out who is not R, we need to ask that god the second question to make sure R is not answering question 2.
-We can easily duplicate the first question to figure out which one of the other two gods is not R, and therefore combing question 1 and 2 to figure out the identity of god R.
+We can easily duplicate the first question to figure out which one of the other two gods is not R, and therefore combing questions 1 and 2 to figure out the identity of god R.

 3. That leaves us with one question to figure out T and F. Is that possible to do?
-If we ask this question to one of the non-random gods, we receive two distinguishable pieces of information, and we need to distinguish two things, so in principle, this is totally possible.
+If we ask this question to one of the non-random gods, we receive two distinguishable pieces of information, and we need to distinguish two things, so in principle, this is possible.
 But how does one do it?
 Let's say we map "da" to god T, and "fa" to god F, meaning if the answer we receive is "da", then the god is T, otherwise F.
 What question would make god T answer "da", and god F answer "fa"?
 Since we don't know the meaning of "da" and "fa", we have to consider the following two scenarios: "da" means yes, "da" means no.